-A CTE course that is used (whole or partial credit) for an academic core course must be listed on the transcript using the academic core course's Course ID, Course Title, Content Area Code, State Course Code, and any Course Designation Code(s).
+If a CTE course is utilized for full or partial credit towards an academic core course, it must be recorded on the transcript with both the CTE CIP code and the academic core course's Course ID, Course Title, Content Area Code, State Course Code, and any Course Designation Code(s).

-Understanding how your Student Information System works and the options you have in operating course properties will significantly help in creating a transcription process that works for your district and your students.
+Understanding how your Student Information System works and the options you have in operating course properties will significantly help in creating an accurate transcription process that works for your district and your students.